pelya/doom-kaios/README.md

 You will also need to modify publisher ID and app name in app/sys.js in getKaiAd().

-Netplay will likely never be added.
-WebRTC is hard.

 There is supposed to be a hidden API to use UDP sockets directly on KaiOS, without WebRTC wrappers:

 https://www.w3.org/TR/tcp-udp-sockets/